eraser-dev/eraser/docs/QUICKSTART.md

     No resources found in default namespace.
     ```

-5. List images on a worker node
+4. List images on a worker node

     To verify that the `nginx` images are still on the nodes, exec into one of the worker nodes and list the images.
+If you are not using a Kind cluster or Docker for your container nodes, you will need to adjust the exec command accordingly.

   ```shell
   # get a list of the nodes